18.9. Secure TCP/IP Connections with SSL

 Intermediate certificates that chain up to existing root certificates

-can also appear in the ssl_ca_file file if
+can also appear in the file

 you wish to avoid storing them on clients (assuming the root and